uob-coms20007/uob-coms20007.github.io/regular/Kleene.md

 In this lecture we are going to see an important result due to Stephen Cole Kleene, which shows that regular expressions and finite automata are essentially the same.

+*You will not be assessed on the correspondence described in this lecture.
+You may be asked to create a regular expression equivalent to a finite automaton or vice versa, but the intention is that you do this from first principles, i.e. without using the constructions described here.*

 We want to compare regular expressions and finite automata.
 They look kind of different - one is a programming language and the other is a machine model, but there is clearly some kind of comparison that can be made since they are both somehow about describing patterns in  strings.

 One way to do it is to view them both as finite representations of languages (sets of strings).
 In the case of a finite automaton, we already said that there is such a thing as *the language recognised by a finite automaton* which consists precisely of the strings that the automaton accepts.
 We can also associate a language with a regular expression: